mokaddes-ali/React-Router-Pagination-Search-Sorting/README.md

 -Whats is routing?
 -why routing?
+-project setup create 5 page
 -Use const variable  name and use creatBrowserRouter, RouterProviver
 - Design Navbar
+- handling 404 page

 ## 2. Nested Routing & Universal Navbar for universal use outlet and nested children.
+ -use nested loop child than use outlet in navbar
+ - <Outlet />
+ - <Link to="" > </Link>

 ## 3. Route Programatically with useNavigate()
+- useNavigate()

 -useNavigate very important topics
 ## 4. Pass & Receive data when routing